aestebance/Jekins-terraform-ansible-aws/README.md

 - Boto3
 - Terraform
 - Ansible
-- An AWS account with administrator privileges and custom domain in Route 53 hosted zone.
+- An AWS account with administrator privileges and custom domain in Route53 hosted zone.

 ## Installing
 - Create a S3 bucket in your AWS account.